JohnBigeon/Teleinfo_electricity/README.md

 # Teleinfo_electricity

 ## Concept
 Display (remote) electricity consumption of the house with a Raspberry Pi connected to a 'french compteur'.
+In this repository, data are read from serial port with the shield PiTInfo (~15€) https://www.tindie.com/products/hallard/micro-teleinfo-v20/ and based on the package teleinfo developed by C. Hallard https://github.com/hallard/teleinfo .

+Her, I just *summarise* three different methods to display informations (and how to install them): via php based on BmdOnline/Teleinfo https://github.com/BmdOnline/Teleinfo, via Domoticz package and finnaly via Grafana/InfluxDB developed by S. Reuiller https://github.com/SebastienReuiller/teleinfo-linky-with-raspberry and https://sebastienreuiller.fr/blog/monitorer-son-compteur-linky-avec-grafana-cest-possible-et-ca-tourne-sur-un-raspberry-pi .
+**Special thanks to them**.

 ## Raspberry Pi